onearth00/RoboND-Rover/README.md

 In `decision_step()`, I added in an addition If statement for retrieving rock samples:

-if Rover.near_sample and not Rover.picking_up:          `when Rover is in the proximity of a rock and is not in the pickup mode'
+        if Rover.near_sample and not Rover.picking_up:

                 Rover.brake = 1

                 Rover.send_pickup = True

 #### 2. Launching in autonomous mode my rover can navigate and map autonomously.
 It can also pick up samples when in the proximity of a rock.